 Improvement No. 1: Declutter

-One of the easiest places to begin to clear clutter for spring and summer (at least when you’re me) is to store away winter clothing and even pillows and throws which seem to accumulate during winter when a cozier look makes sense.
+One of the easiest places to begin to clear clutter for spring and summer (at least when you’re me) is to store away winter clothing, as well as pillows and throws which seem to accumulate during winte.

 If you lack closet or attic space for such winter storage items, there are always these under-bed containers which will keep them dust free.